microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/identity-guide.md

 **There is a difference between accessing applications and running applications with their data.**

 Data used by an application that is shared with the global identity will only be accessible when logged into that identity.
-You have the ablility to share  your identity without the data being shared as well.
-In this case you will be able to open applications but unfortunately the applications will remain empty of data.
+You have the ability to share  your identity without the data being shared as well.
+In this case, you will be able to open applications, but unfortunately, the applications will remain empty of data.

 And here's the difference, applications will follow the identity, but the data is shared with the identity only if the right global sharing rule has been created.